-By late July, though, Mitchell's expedition led her back home to Canada, where she joined Elizabeth Cotton, Mississippi Fred McDowell, and Odetta at Toronto's Mariposa Folk Festival.
-There was a familiar face among the ranks - James Taylor, who had opened for Mitchell in 1969 and worked with her at the Newport Folk Festival.
+By late July, though, Mitchell's expedi-

+tion led her back home to Canada, where she joined Elizabeth Cotton, Mississippi Fred McDowell, and Odetta at Toronto's Mariposa Folk Festival.
+There was a familiar face among the ranks - James Taylor.

 "She sang something while we sat in the grass, and she was tauntingly beautiful," Peter Asher remembers of the two at Newport.
 "I don't remember sparks flying across the room, but Joni was this very magnetic, very charming person.
 You could see her effect on all the men sitting around her.
 James was no exception."

 This time, they became a couple.
-Mitchell joined Taylor when he filmed Two-Lane Blackflew to Paris, then "caught a plane to Spain," partying and playing dulcimer alongside Nico at the Ibiza home of Rolling Stone co-founder Jann Wenner.
-But she began to feel the pull of an idealised California, before The Fall, and captured that longing in the song she ©Karl titled for the state.
-"I'm going to see the folks I dig/I'll even kiss a Sunset pig," she sang, nostalgic even, it seemed, for the (4), Sh cops on the Strip.